 Once the catheter is removed, your urine stream may change due to swelling.
 Your urine may flow irregularly for several months following surgery and is not cause for alarm.

-If this problem persists for more than 6 months, communicate with the Asclépiade at 514-333-1572 extension 200 or by email at asclepiade@cmcmontreal.com
+If this problem persists for more than 6 months, contact Asclépiade at 514-333-1572, extension 200, or by email at asclepiade@cmcmontreal.com

 Weeks 4 and 5